fls-bioinformatics-core/GFFUtils/README.markdown

                           FIELD_LIST.
     -o OUTFILE            write output to OUTFILE (default is to write to stdout)
+    --gff                 specify that the input file is GFF rather than GTF format
     --test                run unit tests (developers only)

 ### Output ###